emqx/emqx/apps/emqx_gateway/README.md

 # emqx_gateway

-***This is a very early prototype application*** for Gateway in EMQ X Broker 5.0
+***This is a very early prototype application*** for Gateway in EMQX Broker 5.0

 ## Concept

-    EMQ X Gateway Management
+    EMQX Gateway Management
      - Gateway-Registry (or Gateway Type)
         - *Load
         - *UnLoad